VelislavKarastoychev/euriklis-validator/README.md

     ).answer;
 console.log(result); // true
 ```
-You can see the [documentation](./DOCUMENTATION.md) of the methods of the library.
+You can see the [documentation](./DOCUMENTATION.md) of the library methods.
 ## Bugs and tips

 Everyone who wants to inform me about useful things and practices can sends me an email to exel_mmm@abv.bg or euriklis@hotmail.com.